input-output-hk/marlowe-cardano/doc/README.md

 # Plutus and Marlowe documentation site

 This is a sphinx site.
-You can build it with sphinx directly (assuming you're in a `nix-shell`):
+You can build it with sphinx directly (assuming you're in a `nix develop`):

 ```
 sphinx-build -j 4 -n . _build